 Discussions centred around the need to increasingly not hire for skills but for the propensity to learn where organisations need to build skills-based cultures, with trust the competitive differentiator of our time.

-According to ADAPT’s latest survey of some of Australia’s leading CIOs (see below) this past September, close to 60% of organisations have either deployed or are piloting AI/ML solutions.
+According to ADAPT’s CIO Edge event, the latest survey of some of Australia’s leading CIOs (see below) this past September, close to 60% of organisations have either deployed or are piloting AI/ML solutions.